japila-books/apache-spark-internals/docs/rdd/Aggregator.md

 * rdd:PairRDDFunctions.md#combineByKeyWithClassTag[PairRDDFunctions.combineByKeyWithClassTag] transformation is used (with the same Partitioner as the RDD's)

-* BlockStoreShuffleReader is requested to shuffle:BlockStoreShuffleReader.md#read[read combined records for a reduce task] (with the rdd:ShuffleDependency.md#mapSideCombine[Map-Size Partial Aggregation Flag] off)
+* BlockStoreShuffleReader is requested to shuffle:BlockStoreShuffleReader.md#read[read combined records for a reduce task] (with the [Map-Size Partial Aggregation Flag](ShuffleDependency.md#mapSideCombine) off)

 == [[combineCombinersByKey]] combineCombinersByKey Method